Coherence Attacks and Countermeasures in Interposer-Based Systems: System Design

+Note that MOESI Hammer response messages are either a control or data message; a control response follows the same flit structure as a request, whereas a data response carries additional flits containing a total of 64 bytes of data.

-Based on a rigorous analysis of the message types and the possible threats in our model (Sec.~\ref{Threat Model}), we observe that certain key parameters must be analyzed by the SNI; these parameters have been highlighted in Fig.~\ref{fig:flits}.
-These parameters are extracted by the PCM and then compared with the permission information present in the APU table, to determine if a coherence message was tampered with or fabricated by some maliciously acting chiplet.
-We note that it is important to analyze both request and response messages, since an attacker may seek to exploit response messages as well, not only requests for data.
+Based on the message type and identified threats (Sec.~\ref{Threat Model}), the CMC must analyze certain key parameters; these are highlighted in Fig.~\ref{fig:flits}.
+The parameters are extracted by the PCM and compared with the permissions set in the APU table.
+We note the importance of analyzing both request and response messages, since an attacker may exploit either message type.